anoopmd/anoopmd.github.io/_posts/2016-2-23-virtual-hosts-in-apache.md

   |-REEADME.txt
   </pre>

 c.
-In case you get the `Unable to start the program as VCRUNTIME140.dll is missing on your computer.` ERROR you can download and install the C++ Redistributable for Visual Studio 2015 RC from [here](http://www.microsoft.com/en-us/download/details.aspx?id=48145)
+In case you get the `Unable to start the program as VCRUNTIME140.dll is missing on your computer.` ERROR, you can download and install the C++ Redistributable for Visual Studio 2015 RC from [here](http://www.microsoft.com/en-us/download/details.aspx?id=48145)

 d.
 Now navigate to the `bin` folder under `Apache24` and run/execute `httpd.exe`

 e.
 Open your browser and load 127.0.0.1.
-If all went well you shouls see `It Works` in your screen.
+If all went well you should see `It Works` in your screen.

 ### Configuring a Virtual Host